IlianPihlajamaa/PermutationSymmetricTensors.jl/README.md

 `find_full_indices(N, dim)` returns an ordered array of tuples of indices (i1, i2, i3, ..., i{dim}) such that
 i1 >= i2 >= i3 ... >= i{dim}.
 This can be used to find the cartesian index that
 corresponds to a linear index of a SymmetricTensor{T, N, dim}.
-It will automatically choose an appropriate integer type that to minimize the amount of required storage.
+It will automatically choose an appropriate integer type to minimize the amount of required storage.
 ```julia
   Example:
   julia> find_full_indices(3, 3)